 But this time was different.
 My daughter was willing to get rid of a lot of stuff.
-And, I mean a lot of things.
-We even went through her markers, art supplies, and checked every single item to make sure they all worked.
-We, even, went through cabinet after cabinet and drawer after drawer and recycled scraps of paper, old drawings, small figurines, and even, her precious large collections of stuffed animals.
+And I mean a lot of things.
+We even went through her markers, art supplies and checked every single item to make sure they all worked.
+We even went through cabinet after cabinet and drawer after drawer and recycled scraps of paper, old drawings, small figurines, and even her precious large collections of stuffed animals.
 I was so very proud of her.
 We got rid of 2 full bags of trash and one large bag of recycled paper.
 She even wanted to sell her American Girl doll and clothes.
-I was having a hard time letting go of that one myself, but she did it and was able to make $75.00 off the sale.
+I was having a hard time letting go of that one myself, but she did it and was able to make $75.00 on the sale.
 She then put the money toward her other hobbies.
 She also donated two bags of small toys to Goodwill.

 - Before a child is born: Baby Room Organizing Made Easy Organizing the Baby Room

-- Prior to children start a new school: Back to school collection of posts.
+- Prior to children starting a new school: Back to school collection of posts.

-- Before kindergarten: How to Organize An Elementary School Student for Success
+- Before a child starts Kindergarten: How to Organize An Elementary School Student for Success

 - Prior to middle school: How To Reduce Academic Stress For Middle Schoolers 5 Middle School Student Organizing Essentials To Help Them Succeed